datahub-project/datahub/metadata-ingestion/transformers.md

 )
 ```

-First, let's define the base scaffolding for the class:
+Next, let's define the base scaffolding for the class:

 ```python
 # append this to the end of custom_transform_example.py